Suites Testing API

 dependency is mocked with a predefined behavior for thegetRandom

-method. - The rest of the dependencies for
+method. - The rest of the methods in

 UserApi

-remain unset, allowing you to define additional behaviors later if needed.
+remain unset, which makes it possible to define additional behaviors later if needed.

-This approach provides a balance between setting up default mock behaviors and retaining the flexibility to adjust mocks as necessary during the test execution.
-It ensures that specific methods are pre-configured while leaving the overall mock instance open for further modifications.
+This approach provides a balance between setting up default behaviors and retaining the flexibility to adjust them as necessary during the test execution.

 💡 The